-I am a Professor of Information Sciences and Technology and recently became the College’s Associate Dean for Undergraduate Studies; I am also Affiliate Professor of Instructional Systems in the College of Education.
-With Dr. John Carroll, I co-direct the Computer-Supported Collaboration and Learning (CSCL).
-I am also a founding member of PSU’s Center for Human-Computer Interaction, a loosely coupled university-wide consortia of researchers and educators pursuing topics in HCI.
+I am Associate Dean of Information Sciences and Technology with responsibility for Graduate and Undergraduate Studies; I also continue to be Professor in the same college and am Affiliate Professor of Instructional Systems in the College of Education.
+With Dr. John Carroll, I co-direct the Computer-Supported Collaboration and Learning (CSCL) lab, part of Penn State’s Center for Human-Computer Interaction.

 Currently I am participating in a broad range of research projects, most involving some aspect of collaborative learning and problem solving.
 Typically our projects use a mix of methods – lab studies, participatory analysis and design, exploratory software development, and field studies within the general framework of action research.